Csc59866/ministat/README.md

 - What improved from the base line?

+Compared to the original ministat, this version uses parallel file reading, parsing, sorting, and other optimization techniques to improve performance by up to 80%.

 - What were most beneficial optimizations?

 One of the biggest drops in timing data ocurred after we implemented optimization 1.d.
 Instead of `strtod()` for char to double conversion, we are using `strtod_fast()` found in the `dtoa/` folder in this project, provided by <https://github.com/achan001/dtoa-fast/blob/master/license.txt>.